 1. Publish Relevant, Authoritative Content

-Quality, authoritative content is the number one driver of your search engine rankings and there is no substitute for great content—this is especially true when doing SEO marketing.
+We believe that on-page SEO is the key to search engine success.
+Quality, authoritative, authentic content is the number one driver of your search engine rankings and there is no substitute for great content—this is especially true when doing SEO marketing.
 Quality content created specifically for your intended user increases site traffic, which improves your site's authority and relevance.
 Fine-tune your web writing skills and present yourself as an authority on the topic you are writing about.

 Identify and target a specific keyword phrase for each authoritative content page on your website.
 Think about how your reader might search for that specific page with search terms like:

 - what is biomedical engineering?

 - how to apply for scholarships?